-Staples are a good solution for gaping wounds, particularly in areas where the skin is thicker (extremities, buttocks…) or on scalp wounds.
+Staples are an excellent solution for gaping wounds, particularly in areas where the skin is thicker (extremities, buttocks…) or on scalp wounds.
 They are quick to apply but have a lot of downsides: they aren’t precise, they are painful, they produce noticeable scars, and aren’t suitable for non-linear wounds.

-Thus, staples are really only a good solution in situations where you’ve been injured but need to keep moving.
-You’d apply staples to the area until you were able to get to safety and treat it properly.
+Thus, staples are only a good solution in situations where you’ve been injured but need to keep moving.
+You’d apply staples to the area until you were able to get to safety and treat it appropriately.
 (Sources: 1, 2, 3)

 How to Suture a Wound

 These suturing instructions assume you’ve already applied basic first aid, such as stopping bleeding and cleaning the wound.

 Read: Best Suture Kits

 There are many types of suture threads.
 The basic features to look at are: